joshuajano/diffusion-model/README.md

 **Weakness**: No code available.
 Also, we need to properly select the injection step.
 If not, the result produces a ghosting effect or changes the spatial layout.

 ### Imagic: Text-Based Real Image Editing with Diffusion Models, CVPR 2023 [Github](https://imagic-editing.github.io/)
-**Summary**: This paper presents text-based image editing with a diffusion model by introducing a sampling interpolation step.
+**Summary**: This paper presents text-based image editing with a diffusion model by introducing a sampling interpolation step. \
 **Strength**: The posture and composition of the resulting image are changed while preserving its original characteristics. \
 **Weakness**: This is per-scene optimization and takes around 8 minutes per scene.
 Second, we need to properly set the scale of the interpolation value.

 ### Prompt-to-Prompt Image Editing with Cross-Attention Control, ICLR 2023 [Github](https://prompt-to-prompt.github.io/)
-**Summary**: This paper presents text-based image editing with a diffusion model by controlling only the cross-attention value.
+**Summary**: This paper presents text-based image editing with a diffusion model by controlling only the cross-attention value.  \
 **Strength**: There is no optimization.
 The posture and composition of the resulting image are changed while preserving its original characteristics. \
 **Weakness**: We need to properly set the value for the cross-attention.
+The success of the editing process heavily relies on the condition model.

+### Null-text Inversion for Editing Real Images using Guided Diffusion Models, CVPR 2023 [Github](https://null-text-inversion.github.io/)
+**Summary**: Given the RGB image, this paper presents text-based image editing with a diffusion model by controlling only the cross-attention value. \
+**Strength**: The posture and composition of the resulting image are changed while preserving its original characteristics. \
-The success of the editing process heavily relies on condition model.
+**Weakness**: Per-scene optimization.
+We need to properly set the value for the cross-attention.
+The success of the editing process heavily relies on the condition model.